-Robert W. Unikel is a Partner in the Intellectual Property Department with a diverse practice that includes litigating patent, trade secrets and trademark cases in a variety of industries, including digital media distribution, consumer products and brands, financial products and services, and medical devices.
+Rob Unikel is a partner in the Intellectual Property Department with a diverse practice that includes litigating patent, trade secrets and trademark cases in a variety of industries, including digital media distribution, consumer products and brands, financial products and services, auto parts, and medical devices.
 Rob is ranked and recommended as an Intellectual Property practitioner in Chambers USA 2016, which notes that Rob “does a marvelous job in managing the issues in a case and is effective in depositions,” and that “he is thoughtful and well prepared and delivers his argument to the court with poise and skill.”
 One particularly impressed client reported to Chambers USA: “I feel like he’s memorized all of the patents involved, memorized the prosecution history and knows the case inside-out.”
 Chambers USA 2015 noted that peers praise Rob as “really tactically bright" with "very strong litigation instincts, a really good, engaging personality, and very good poise."
-Chambers USA 2014 noted that Rob is an ‘innovative, tenacious, organized and persuasive’ litigator.”
-He also is recognized as an “IP Star” by Managing IP Handbook, and is included in the U.S. News listing of Best Lawyers – Intellectual Property Litigation.
+And, Chambers USA 2014 noted that Rob is an ‘innovative, tenacious, organized and persuasive’ litigator.”
+Rob also is recognized as an “IP Star” by Managing IP Handbook, and is included in the U.S. News listing of Best Lawyers – Intellectual Property Litigation.